kg4zow/rm2-scripts/rmbackup/README.md

 # Changelog

+### 2024-09-30 - v0.6

+* Added support for reMarkable Paper Pro
+    * the only real change was figuring out how to read its serial number

+### 2024-09-16 - v0.0.5

+* Highlight "skipping cloud archive" messages
+* Better support for UTF-8 characters in display names

 ### 2024-09-13 - v0.0.4

 * Fixed bugs related to new functionality I haven't finished writing yet, let alone tested it.